Juraj Lexmann

-Juraj Lexmann (19 January 1941 – 12 November 2025) was a Slovak musicologist and composer.
-He is best known for codifying modern Slovak Roman Catholic liturgical hymnals.
+Juraj Lexmann (19 January 1941 – 12 November 2025) was a Slovak musicologist, composer, film editor, and academic.
+He is best known for codifying modern Slovak Roman Catholic liturgical hymnals and for composing music for more than 120 films, as well as for his contributions to documentary sound design and musicological scholarship.

 Early life and career

 Juraj Lexmann was born in Bratislava on 19 January 1941.
 He began his career in 1958 as a laborer at an organ factory in Krnov.
 He later studied at the Industrial School for Musical Instrument Production in Kraslice while simultaneously completing studies in musical composition at the Ostrava Gymnasium.
-In 1964, he joined the public broadcaster as a film editor responsible for sound design, marking the start of a lifelong engagement with both film and music.
+In 1964, he joined the public broadcaster as a film editor responsible for sound design, marking the beginning of his long-term professional involvement with film and music.
 His career combined practical work in sound and composition with theoretical reflection on film music.
 In the 1970s, he studied musicology at the Comenius University.
 After graduating, he founded the Department of Sound Composition at the Academy of Performing Arts in Bratislava and served as Director of the Institute of Musicology of the Slovak Academy of Sciences from 1997 to 2009.

 Lexmann composed music for more than 120 films, working most closely with Viktor Kubal, as well as music for stage programs of folklore groups, chamber music, and songs.
 As an author and director, he participated in the creation of musical documentary films and television programs and carried out editing and musical dramaturgy for approximately 1,400 news, documentary, and animated films.